NicoVIII/CloudBackupEncryption/README.md

 ## Usage

 ### Encryption
-1. Put all four `.sh` files into the folder which contents you want to encrypt.
+1. Put both `.sh` files into the folder which contents you want to encrypt.
+If you want to use the libraries in the portable version, also add `pgpbackup-encrypt` and `pgpbackup-decrypt`.
 2. Open `encrypt.sh` and replace `<email_to_encrypt_for>` with the email, which is part of your pgp key.
 3. If you want to zip your directories, add `-d <depth>` with `<depth>` as the depth you wish for zipping directories.
-Depth 0 zipps all directories in the folder the script is in.
+Depth 0 creates one file for everything, depth 1 zips all folders in the directory of the script.
+Have a look at [Examples](#examples).
 4. You should configure decrypt in `decrypt.sh` right now, if you want to configure it for every backup.
 The files will be copied into the backup, to decrypt the backup later.
 Look up the options at [Options / decryptLib](#decryptlib)
 5. Make `encrypt.sh` and (if exists) `pgpbackup-encrypt` executable and execute `encrypt.sh`.
 It will start the encryption.
-All zipped folders are placed inside a `tmp` folder next to the folder with the files and the final backup inside a `backup` folder next to the folder with the files.
+The backup will be placed inside a `backup` folder next to the folder with the files.

 ### Decryption
 1. The files `decrypt.sh` and (if exists) `pgpbackup-decrypt` should not be encrypted.
 Make them executable in the backup you created.